fairymane/LayeredSensing/README.md

 # LayeredSensing
 * _Usinmotion sensing and muscle electrical signals to detect user's daily activity in every second granularity_.
-* _A plugin applcation to social networks or other mobile Apps to enhance user experice by high accuracy of activity recognition_.
+* _A plugin applcation to social networks or other mobile Apps to enhance user experice by high accuracy of complex activity recognition_.

 # ![LayeredSensing](Paper_Slides/myo_image_black.png)
 ## Data Visaulization